-03: HOUSE BREAKING – lots of patience needed
+03: HOUSE BREAKING – Patience, patience, and more patience needed

 HOUSE TRAINING or HOUSE BREAKING

 House breaking or potty training is a real test of patience in a 9 week old puppy.
-His signals are too vague and a little inconsistant but watch him closely and you will learn them.
+His signals are too vague and far too inconsistant but watch him closely and you will learn them.

 Pick him up and go outside

-When I think he needs to go out, or if I think he looks in pee/potty stress, like he want to do one of them, I quickly lift him up and head to the laundry room exit outside, all the while saying, “outside, outside, outside.”
+When I think he needs to go out, or if I think he looks in pee/potty stress, like he wants something, I quickly lift him up and head to the laundry room exit to outside, all the while saying, “outside, outside, outside.”

 The signals

-Learn his signals, although they absolute essential times he must be taken out: 1.
-AFTER ANY NAP, 2.
-AFTER PLAYING, 3.
-10 MINUTES AFTER EATING, 4.
-AFTER DRINKING WATER.
+Learn his signals, although there are absolute essential times he must be taken out:

-1-4 are hard fast rules.
+Those 4 fours are hard and fast rules.
 No debate.
 No thinking.

 Signals